jerrymarino/SwiftVimTestHost/README.md

 # Swift Vim Test Host

-Swift Vim Test Host is a Sandbox to test out Vim functionality on real projects.
+Swift Vim Test Host is a Playground to test out Swift Vim functionality on real projects.

 It includes 2 Applicaitons and Xcode projects